-So you’re either fully committed or very curious, and you’re giving Japanese Gels a go.
+So you’re either fully committed or very curious about giving Japanese Gels a go.

-I’ll be sharing the 3-must buy clear gels to get started with the use of Japanese Gel.
-And I’ll be referencing my 3 go-to Japanese Gel Nails brands to do so… Kokoist, Leafgel, and Vetro.
+I’ll share the 3-must-buy clear gels to get started with Japanese gel.
+And I’ll be referencing my three go-to Japanese Gel Nails brands to do so… Kokoist, Leafgel, and Vetro.
 By the way, you can use code PPN10 for a 10% discount at Kokoist and Leafgel ;).

-I promise you, you’ll be set to offer gel manicure services with these suggestions, even if you haven’t invested yet in colors.
-And don’t worry my top 10 colors to get started with each of these brands I’ll discuss in next week, so hang tight it’s coming!
+I promise you; you’ll be set to offer gel manicure services with these suggestions, even if you haven’t invested in colors.
+And don’t worry, my top 10 colors to get started with each of these brands I’ll discuss in next week, so hang tight.
+It’s coming!

-And because I’m staying traditional I’ll primarily be making potted gel suggestions, so we’ll also need to pick up some brushes, and I have 3 must-have recommendations for those.
+And because I’m staying traditional, I’ll primarily be making potted gel suggestions, so we’ll also need to pick up some brushes.
+I have 3 must-have recommendations for those.

 Let’s do this!

-I now help you, the next generation of nail techs be booked with only the clients, products and services that excite you the most, while also helping you claim your slice of the online pie selling products.
+I now help the next generation of nail techs be booked with only the clients, products, and services that excite you the most while helping you claim your slice of the online pie selling products.

 Now on to today’s topic.